 Compost organic material.
 Banana peels, apple cores, wilted greens can all be composted instead of thrown away!
 This allows them to be repurposed in your garden after the nutrients have been broken down in a way that releases less methane gases into the atmosphere!
 It also nourishes your garden so you can grow more of your own food!
 Not sure where to start?
 Check out our composting blog!

 Picking up recyclable litter you see on the ground in your daily commute.
 This is such a simple thing to do (my 9 year old daughter does it without me asking)!
-When walking between the car and a store front or walking through nature its easy to pick up cans, cups, and plastics as you see them and add them to your recycling.
-You can even add a few boxes to the trunk of your vehicle to sort recyclables you find while out and deliver to your nearest recycling facility when full.
+When walking between the car and a storefront or walking through nature it's easy to pick up cans, cups, and plastics as you see them and add them to your recycling.
+You can even add a few boxes to the trunk of your vehicle to sort recyclables you find while out and deliver them to your nearest recycling facility when full.

 Cancel unnecessary mail and go paperless when possible.
 What do you really do with those paper bills or bank statements?
 Almost all of those can be e-statements!
 When we do receive them we normally pay them online anyway, right?